I’m a native Texan with a passion for good food and Texas history. Tex-Mex is a way of life for me, and so is baking!

 Nanny gave me my first cookbook when I was 17, and it’s turned into a full on obsession.
 Maybe I’ll write one one day, maybe I won’t – but I will never stop loving what happens when love and food come together to make dinner (or dessert).

-What do I hope for Bluebonnets & Brownies?
-That I can teach someone to cook something they love.
+What do I hope for Bluebonnet Baker?
+That I can teach someone a recipe they love.
 Or that I can teach someone about Hispanic and Texan culture.
-I am not Hispanic, but grew up immersed in the culture, and love it as if I were born to it.
+I am not Hispanic, but grew up immersed in the culture, and love to highlight all its many beautiful traditions.

 Texas is a country unto itself: in fact, did you know it was not a state, but an independent republic, from 1836 to 1845?
 The cultures found there are as unique as its residents.
 I grew up immersed in that, and I will be forever be thankful.